birkenfeld/arexibo/README.md

 Builds have been tested with the available dependency library versions on Debian bullseye, Ubuntu focal and RHEL 8 with EPEL.
 Debian/Ubuntu don't provide a new enough Rust compiler though.

-Since webkit2gtk uses gstreamer to play media, you might have to install additional plugins such as `gst-libav`; they are not required at build time.

 ## Usage